Carleslc/haxball-billiards/README.md

 - Foul if you shot the ball when balls are still moving
 - After scoring the white ball you must shot to the right, from the 1/4 left part of the table (kickoff area)
 - Black, the last ball, must be scored in the opposite hole of your last scored ball.
 You lose scoring in another hole.
-- You lose if you score the white ball right after the black with the same shot.
+- You lose if you score both black and white balls with the same shot.

 ## Resources